microsoft/coe-starter-kit/coe-cli/docs/alm/before-you-start.md

 Notes:

-1. As a Microsoft Partner you can request access to demo tenants to test ALM Accelerators for Advanced Makers
+1. As a Microsoft Partner you can request access to demo tenants to test ALM Accelerators for Makers
    1) Visit https://docs.microsoft.com/en-us/partner-center/mpn-demos for more information
    2) Go to https://demos.microsoft.com to request a new environment
    3) Select My Environments